 Electricity in Myanmar

-In Myanmar the power plugs and sockets are of type C, D, F and G. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Myanmar the power plug sockets are of type C, D, F and G. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Myanmar?

-In Myanmar the power plugs and sockets are of type C, D, F and G. Check out the following pictures.
+In Myanmar the power plug sockets are of type C, D, F and G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D, F and G.